datasciblog/datasciblog.github.io/_posts/2016-12-27-a-kagglers-guide-to-model-stacking-in-practice.md

 ---

 <div class="notice--info">
 As a Machine Learning learner who have learnt a lot by taking part in competitions esspecially those from Kaggle, I always feel much of enjoyment reading sharing from Kaggle Masters on <a href="http://blog.kaggle.com">Kaggle blog</a>.
-Unfortainately, when the blog was moved to a <a href="https://medium.com/kaggle-blog">new address</a>, most of the posts seemed to be gone.
+Unfortunately, when the blog was moved to a <a href="https://medium.com/kaggle-blog">new address</a>, most of the posts seemed to be gone.
 It took me some time to find a website called <a href="https://web.archive.org/">The Wayback Machine</a> where all the blog posts were captured.
 I used these captures to recover some of my favorite posts in the old Kaggle blog.
 I hope you will enjoy and learn from them as well.
 </div>

 # Introduction